Happy Sunday gang! It’s Texas pie day!

-I’m super thrilled to finally post this recipe, so grab a cup of coffee and check this beauty out!
+I’m super thrilled to finally reveal this recipe, so grab a cup of coffee and get in this kitchen!

 If you follow me on social media you know that I came across a photo of this pie on a Texas women’s group on facebook around Thanksgiving, and promptly fell in love.
 Who wouldn’t?!
 It’s adorable!

 I started referring to it as Texas Pie and thus it shall be named forevermore.

 Well, I never did track down the original author, so as promised, I whipped up a new recipe that we could all enjoy.

 This recipe took a little longer to hack (because I was committed to making it from scratch), but after 5 failed pies I discovered that homemade pie filling will not work.
 The fresh fruit weeps and destroys the design.
 The fruit filling needs to be a dry jelly to maintain the structural integrity during baking.
 In short— it can’t contain water, which homemade pie filling surely contains in the form of fresh fruit juices.